-The studies had been conducted in five countries; five in Australia, ten in the USA, two in Canada, two in Sweden and one in the UK, published over a 17 year period (1987 to 2004).
+The studies had been conducted in six countries; five in Australia, twelve in the USA, two in Canada, two in Sweden, one in South Africa and one in the UK, published over a 21-year period (1987 to 2008).

-Six studies were randomised, nine were non-randomised and five used a controlled before-and-after design.
-Twelve studies used individual premises as the unit of allocation; one trial used individual servers and the remaining seven used areas containing multiple serving establishments (e.g. towns).
+Eight were randomised controlled trials, ten were non-randomised controlled trials and five used a controlled before and after design.
+Fourteen studies used individual premises as the unit of allocation; one trial used individual servers and the remaining seven used areas containing multiple serving establishments (e.g. towns).

-Fourteen studies compared a responsible server training intervention with no training.
+Sixteen studies compared a responsible server training intervention with no training (or a reduced training programme).
 Two studies investigated the effectiveness of delivering health promotion information in serving establishments.
 Two studies examined interventions that targeted the server setting environment.
-One study focused on the management policies of serving premises, and one study investigated the effectiveness of a driving service for intoxicated patrons.
+One study focused on the management policies of serving premises, one investigated the effectiveness of a driving service for intoxicated patrons, and one looked at promotion of the use of public breathalysers.

 Five studies used an injury outcome.
-Fourteen studies collected data on behaviour (of servers and/or of patrons) and six studies collected data on changes in knowledge.
+Seventeen studies collected data on behaviour (of servers and/or of patrons) and six studies collected data on changes in knowledge.

-A more detailed description of the individual studies is presented in the 'Characteristics of included studies' table.
+A more detailed description of the individual studies is presented in the Characteristics of included studies table.